txakurhub/txakurhub/README.md

 <h2 align="center">Hi 👋, I'm Leandro</h2>
 <h4 align="center">
- I'm a <span style="font-weight: bold"> full-stack developer </span> from Argentina, who enjoys to create good-looking content from the aches as working in a team.
+ I'm a <h3> full-stack developer </h3> from Argentina, who enjoys to create good-looking content from the aches as working in a team.
 I've always been passionate about technology and when I discovered web development, I realized it would be perfect to me.
 I'm currently investigating, working and of course developing to achive my full potential.
 If you are interested in having a few words, please send me a message.
 You can also checkout <a href="https://leandropereyra.vercel.app/"> my portfolio </a>
 </h4>